vaughan-zeng/zhimi/README.md

 Please follow the instructions on [Retrieving the Access Token](https://www.home-assistant.io/components/vacuum.xiaomi_miio/#retrieving-the-access-token) to get the API token to use in the configuration.yaml file.

-Credits: Thanks to [Rytilahti](https://github.com/rytilahti/python-miio) for all the work.

 ## Features

 * Power (on, off)